 Overview

 There are multiple diagnostic criteria for adjustment disorders outlined by the American Psychiatric Association in the Diagnostic and Statistical Manual of Mental Disorders.
-Symptoms must occur within three months of the identified stressor, be out of proportion to a typical response to the stressful event, and significantly affect essential areas of the person’s life.
+Adjustment disorder symptoms must occur within three months of the identified stressor, be out of proportion to a typical response to the stressful event, and significantly affect essential areas of the person’s life.
 The symptoms should not meet the criteria or represent worsening symptoms of another mental health disorder and tend to resolve within six months after the stressor has ended.
 Adjustment disorder is not considered if the person is demonstrating common bereavement reactions to the loss of a loved one.

 The Diagnostic and Statistical Manual of Mental Disorders also identifies multiple subtypes of adjustment disorder, including adjustment order with depressed mood, anxiety, mixed anxiety and depressed mood, disturbance of conduct, and mixed disturbance of emotions and conduct.
-Individuals can also be diagnosed with an unspecified subtype for maladaptive reactions that don’t fit into any other category.
+Individuals can also be diagnosed with an unspecified subtype for maladaptive reactions that do not fit into any other category.

 Symptoms

-Adjustment order with depressed mood
+Adjustment disorder with depressed mood

-People with this subtype may experience thoughts of hopelessness, tearfulness, and low mood.
+People with this adjustment disorder subtype may experience thoughts of hopelessness, tearfulness, and low mood.
 They may also have symptoms like decreased self-esteem, increased thoughts of worthlessness, or a lack of motivation, and they may struggle to find pleasure in activities that once brought them joy.
 Suicidal ideation may be a risk with this subtype.

 Adjustment disorder with anxiety